-Host Home or Hotel (In addition to basic supplies)

-- ☐ Pillow and blankets - □ Air mattress, sleeping bag(s), floor mats, etc. □ Food and water.
-Find out from the host what you can bring, including perishable food you have left - Paper plates, plastic cups and utensils Check with your host to see what you should bring.
+Hast Hame or Hatal (In addition to basis symplics) Host Home or Hotel (In addition to basic supplies) П Pillow and blankets ш Pillow and bialikets Air mattress, sleeping bag(s), floor mats, etc. Food and water.
+Find out from the host what you can bring, including perishable food you have left

+☐ Paper plates, plastic cups and utensils Check with your host to see what you should bring.

-Public Shelter (In addition to basic supplies)
+Pub lic Shelter (In addition to basic supplies Moarable r nadical alar tag

-- ☐ Wearable medical alert tag. - Air mattress, sleeping bag(s), floor mat and blankets as needed. - Complete change of clothing for several days. - ☐ Special dietary items (sugar-free, low sodium, gluten-free, etc.) with manual can opener if required.
-Most shelters will provide common food and water). - Person hygiene (toothpaste/toothbrush, wipes, soap, shampoo, comb/hairbrush, deodorant, diapers and other personal items). - ☐ Medications in original container. - l Wheelchair, walker or cane.
+ш wearable medical alert tag.

+Air mattress, sleeping bag(s), floor mat and

+blankets as needed.

+Complete change of clothing for several days.
+Special dietary items (sugar-free, low sodium, gluten-free, etc.) with manual can opener if required.
+Most shelters will provide common food and water)

+Person hygiene (toothpaste/toothbrush, wipes,

+soap, shampoo, comb/hairbrush, deodorant,

+diapers and other personal items).

+7 Medications in original container.